-This article is inspired by the work done by the researchers, David Porco and Louis Deharveng (National Museum of Natural History - France) who exploit the genetic tool and who were kind enough to send me documents related to their research on springtails.
-Access to this work requires knowledge that does not necessarily have the neophyte, so my approach on the subject and nature of "barcoding" remains very basic.
+This article is inspired by the work done by, David Porco and Louis Deharveng (National Museum of Natural History - France) who use the genetic tool and who were kind enough to send me documents relating to their work on springtails.
+Access to these requires knowledge that the neophyte does not necessarily have, which is why my approach to the object and nature of “barcoding” remains very summary.

 Nuclear DNA :

-The nuclear DNA study reveals an impressive size that exceeds one meter long once developed.
-Indeed, it consists of a number of very fine strands wound with a particular arrangement and associated with each other in the form of pairs consisting of elements called deoxyribonucleotides (nucleotides), identified by letters * A-T and G-C. For example, in man there are 46 strands, joined in 22 pairs, plus a pair of chromosomes defining sex (XX or XY).
+Nuclear DNA has an impressive size that exceeds one meter in length when developed.
+Indeed, it is made up of a number of very fine strands, coiled in a particular arrangement, associated with each other in the form of pairs made up of elements called nucleotides (deoxyribonucleotides).
+The latter, which constitute the basic element of DNA and RNA, are identified by the letters* A-T and G-C. In humans, there are 46 strands, united in 22 pairs, to which is added a pair of chromosomes defining the sex (XX or XY).